BurhanH/burhanh.github.io/projects.md

 Web applications
 ----------------
 In this section, you can find web projects which I developed. <br>
-The weather app [weather app](https://aua-raiy.herokuapp.com/ "Weather application") will show you the weather in a particular city on Earth.
+The [weather app](https://aua-raiy.herokuapp.com/ "Weather application") will show you the weather in a particular city on Earth.
 You can check code and details here - [source code](https://github.com/BurhanH/weather-app) <br>

-The news paper app. [newspaper app](https://areket.herokuapp.com/ "Newspaper application") This app was developed to understand how works Django web framework. [source code](https://github.com/BurhanH/areket) <br>
+The [newspaper app](https://areket.herokuapp.com/ "Newspaper application") This app was developed to understand how works Django web framework. [source code](https://github.com/BurhanH/areket) <br>

-One page app. [one page app](https://torsyk.herokuapp.com/ "One page application") An example of how to develop a web application via Flask web framework. [source code](https://github.com/BurhanH/torsyk) <br>
+[One page app](https://torsyk.herokuapp.com/ "One page application") An example of how to develop a web application via Flask web framework. [source code](https://github.com/BurhanH/torsyk) <br>

 Data analisys
 -------------
 In Data analysis section you will find projects related to data analysis. <br>

-Baby name analisys [baby name analyis](https://github.com/BurhanH/data-analysis/blob/master/baby-names-analysis/Baby%20names%20analysis.ipynb).
-More detail about why in the [article](https://burhanh.github.io/2019/05/29/baby-names-analysis.html)  <br>
+[Baby name analyis](https://github.com/BurhanH/data-analysis/blob/master/baby-names-analysis/Baby%20names%20analysis.ipynb).
+More detail about why in the [article](https://burhanh.github.io/2019/05/29/baby-names-analysis.html). <br>

 [breast cancer prediction](https://github.com/BurhanH/data-analysis/blob/master/scikit-learn/neural_net.ipynb) <br>